Image

 At Combs Waterkotte, we don’t back down.
 We question every detail, build aggressive defense strategies, and fight relentlessly for the best outcome in Smithville, MO.

-Weapons Crime Attorney in Smithville, MO: Possible Defenses
+Weapons Crime Attorney in Smithville, MO: Possible Defenses That Could Make All the Difference

-• Other Defenses — Depending on the facts in Smithville, MO, we may raise a strong alibi, argue entrapment, expose mistaken identity, or challenge the prosecution’s evidence altogether.
+• Other Possible Defenses — Depending on the facts in Smithville, MO, we may raise a strong alibi, argue entrapment, expose mistaken identity, or challenge the prosecution’s evidence altogether.

 Weapons Crime Attorney in Smithville, MO | Skilled Missouri Criminal Defense Lawyers | Smithville, MO Weapons Defense Law Firm